 WHAT ANNE PERRY DOES: SUCCESSFUL WRITING TECHNIQUES

 I wanted to use this post to talk a bit about some things I noticed that Perry did in The Face of a Stranger (1990), the first book to introduce William Monk.
-I have only read the first chapter so far, but there is much to be gleaned here, both as a writer, and as a book editor (in my case).
+There is much to be gleaned here, both as a writer and as a book editor (in my case).

 Perry writes primarily historical fiction, crime-detective novels set in Victorian late nineteenth-century England to be specific.
 The Face of a Stranger is set in 1856 London.
 Monk wakes up on page one, barely conscious, in pain at a hospital with no recollection of who he is or how he got there.
 As it turns out, he works as a detective for the police and got into some trouble the night before.
 So, in essence, we discover his reality as he does.
 Great plot.

 “He opened his eyes and saw nothing but a pale grayness above him, uniform, like a winter sky, threatening and heavy.”

 That’s the first sentence of the novel.

 Two things I notice about this right away: One, she starts the story with ACTION.
 Notice how she’s not solely describing something (there is description, though); she’s not TELLING the reader anything.
 Instead, we have a character who is actually performing an ACTION.
 (I keep highlighting the word ‘action’ because, as a book editor, I notice that this is often lacking.)
 The character is doing something, involving movement (opening his eyes).
 That’s key.
 She allows the reader to experience this action through the character’s movement, versus using summary or ‘telling’ to report something to us.